-Hoshea was the original name of the son of Nun, afterwards called Joshua (Num.
-13:8, 16; Deut.
-32:44)
+Hoshea was the original name of the son of Nun, afterwards called Joshua (Numbers 13:8, 16; Deuteronomy 32:44).

-Hoshea, the ruler of Ephraim in David’s time (1 Chr.
-27:20)
+Hoshea, the ruler of Ephraim in David’s time (1 Chronicles 27:20)

 King Hoshea, the last king of Israel

-Soon after this he submitted to Shalmaneser, the Assyrian king, who a second time invaded the land to punish Hoshea, because of his withholding tribute which he had promised to pay.
+Soon after this, he submitted to King Shalmaneser of Assyria, who a second time invaded the land to punish Hoshea, because of his withholding tribute which he had promised to pay.

-A second revolt brought back the Assyrian king Sargon, who besieged Samaria, and carried the ten tribes away beyond the Euphrates, B.C.
+A second revolt brought back the Assyrian king Sargon, who besieged Samaria, and carried the 10 tribes away beyond the Euphrates, B.C.
 720 (2 Kings 17:5-6; 18:9-12).

-No more is heard of Hoshea.
+No more is heard of King Hoshea.
 He disappeared like “foam upon the water” (Hos.
 10:7; 13:11).